bvibber/turtle-world/readme.md

 See [on-web demo page](https://brionv.com/misc/turtle-world/) to try it out so far.

 It is intended for use in interactive programming theory demos on the web.
 Currently it is more or less functional but incomplete.
-Needs cleanup in the engine, parser, and standard library, and to have hooks added to support interactive program flow visualization and debugging.
+Needs cleanup in the engine, parser, and standard library, and more work on the interactive program flow visualization and debugging.

 Currently it requires an ES2017-level browser engine with support for `async`/`await` and modules for direct loading, or without modules for `require` usage through a Node bundler.
 It can probably be transpiled further to support ES5 (IE 11) but this is not currently a priority.